-The Canadian experience may help us understand the role of taxation in explaining the recent increase in top income shares in the United States.
-Although the drop in marginal tax rates since the 1960s has been much more modest in Canada than in the United States, the surge in top incomes has been almost as large in Canada as in the United States.
+The Canadian experience casts interesting light on the role of taxation in explaining the pattern of top income shares.
+Although the drop in marginal tax rates since the 1970s has been much more modest in Canada than in the United States, the surge in top incomes has been almost as large in Canada as in the United States.
 The analysis of top Canadian incomes is more transparent because it is not plagued with shifts between the personal and corporate sectors, which have made the U.S. results more difficult to interpret.
-Moreover, the concentration of the surge in the last decade and among only the very top income shares suggests that tax changes in Canada cannot be the sole cause.
-While clear evidence of short-term responses to taxation can be found in Canada, it could be very misleading to equate such responses to the permanent long-run effects of tax changes.
+Moreover, the concentration of the surge in the last decade and among only the very top income shares suggests that fiscal developments in Canada cannot explain the facts.
+It should be noted, however, that clear evidence of short-term responses to taxation, can be found in Canada as well but that it would be very misleading to equate such responses to the permanent long-run effects of tax changes.

-The surge in top wages in Canada is later and more concentrated within very top groups than in the United States and is much less pronounced for francophones in Quebec.
-We suggest that this is some evidence in favor of a brain drain explanation: the threat of migration to the United States by highly skilled Canadian executives or professionals may have driven the surge in top wage shares in Canada.
-This would be consistent with the smaller surge found for the United Kingdom (Atkinson, this volume) and the lack of a surge in France (Piketty, this volume).
-These international differences are difficult to reconcile with a simple skill-bias technological explanation.
-In any case, the relationship between the Canadian and U.S. surges suggests strongly that the latter cannot be the consequence of changes in the way U.S. incomes are reported for tax purposes.
-The remaining puzzle is why such a surge took place in the United States in the first place.
+The surge in top wage shares in the last two decades took place in both the United States and Canada but not in other modern economies such as France (Piketty, 2001a,b) or Japan.
+42 Therefore, simple skilled-bias technological explanations cannot account fully for these facts.
+The surge in top wages in Canada is more concentrated within very top groups than in the United States and was much less pronounced for francophones in Quebec.
+This suggests that the threat of migration to the United States by highly skilled Canadian executives or professionals may have driven the surge in top wage shares in Canada (while not affecting other countries such as France or Japan).
+If the migration threat explanation is valid, then this implies that the surge in top reported incomes in the United States since the 1970s must be real to a large extent and cannot be the consequence of changes in the way incomes are reported for tax purposes.
+The puzzle that still remains to be explained is why such a surge took place in the United States in the first place.